Initiatives at Each Site for the Conservation of Biodiversity

 Summer Holiday Eco Classroom for Parents and Children

 At the Summer Holiday Eco Classroom for Parents and Children held by Numazu City, we introduced the environmental activities undertaken at the Numazu works.
-In fiscal 2018, there were 30 participants from 12 families living in Numazu City.
-They participated in surveys of organisms, test rides in electric vehicles, events featuring rhinoceros beetles and stag beetles, made possible by the support of Meiden System Manufacturing Corporation, and a tour of the solar power system at the south office block, which was completed in May, 2018.
+In fiscal 2019, there were 43 families living in Numazu City.
+They participated in surveys of organisms, building electrical circuits, test rides in electric vehicles, events featuring rhinoceros beetles and stag beetles, made possible by the support of Meiden System Manufacturing Corporation, and a tour of the solar power system at the south office block, which was completed in May, 2018.
 This event was a good opportunity to provide fond memories of the summer holidays for both parents and children while teaching them about the appeal of connections with nature.

-We survey the diverse range of organisms that inhabit the grounds and include them in the Meidensha Numazu Works Ikimono Map.
+We survey the diverse range of organisms that inhabit the grounds and include them in the Meidensha Numazu Works Ikimono Map (Living Nature Map).

 Through the survey of organisms, we discovered atrocalopteryx atrata dragonflies, which are classified as class II endangered species, at the Numazu works.
 We hope to maintain a biotope where these dragonflies will lay their eggs.